Climate communication: Connecting to values and emotions

 In addition to studies regarding knowledge, climate communication researchers inspect existing values and emotions related to climate change and how they are impacted by various communication strategies and can influence the effects of communication modes.
 Understanding and relating to the audiences' moral, cultural, religious, and political values, identities, and emotions (like fear) are viewed as imperative to appropriate and effective communication because climate change can otherwise seem intangible due to uncertainty and distance (physical, social, temporal).
 Recognizing and understanding these values is key to impacting perception of climate science and mitigative action because values serve as filters through which information is processed.
 Emotional reactions to climate change and the role emotions can play in decision-making have encouraged researchers to study the emotional side of climate change.
 Appeals to emotions (such as fear and hope) and to values can also be used in communication strategies.
 It is unclear whether negative emotions (e.g. concern and fear) or positive emotions (e.g. hope) better promote climate change action.
 Emotions can also be analyzed by their level of pleasantness and/or to the extent they evoke action, which is often understudied.

+Instead of warning of global warming's impending negative impacts, some renewable energy lobbyists emphasize economic benefits, profitability, job creation, and energy dominance—items that fossil fuel advocates have traditionally touted.
+The goal was to "harness" self-interest rather than condemn it, and to "meet the audience where they are".

 Producing engagement and action

 Studying climate communications can also be focused on civic engagement and the production of behavior changes for adapting or increasing resiliency to climate change.
 Engagement and action can occur on multiple geographic scales (local, regional, national, or international), and examples include participation in climate justice movements, support for policies or politics, changes to agricultural practices, and addresses to vulnerabilities to extreme weather vulnerabilities.
 Behavioral changes can also address more fundamental norms and values that influence lifestyles, life choices, and society as a whole.
 Engagement can also involve how those who communicate climate change interact with researchers studying the field of communications.

 Studies have recognized that increased understanding and perception does not automatically produce action and have argued for increased means of enabling action in communication methods.
 Research into engagement and action often focuses on the perception and understanding of different demographics and geographic locations.
 Some politicians, such as Arnold Schwarzenegger with his slogan "terminate pollution", say that activists should generate optimism by focusing on the health co-benefits of climate action.

+A study published in Nature Human Behaviour in 2025 found that presenting people with binary climate data—for example, a lake freezing versus not freezing—significantly increases the perceived impact of climate change compared to when continuous data such as temperature change is presented.
+The researchers said the findings confirmed the boiling frog effect for climate change communication.